 A candle is an experience.
 The flame, the warmth, the way the light moves — it's atmospheric in a way that a diffuser simply isn't.
 When you light a candle, you're signaling something: the workday is over, the bath is running, company is coming.

 The best candles also have complex, blended scents that are hard to replicate with single essential oils.
 A good bergamot-fig-amber candle from Voluspa isn't just bergamot, fig, and amber — it's a perfumer's composition, and it smells like one.
+The fragrance is designed to perform in wax at high temperature, layered with top, middle, and base notes that unfold over the course of a burn.

 Best for: Evening atmosphere, entertaining, getting through a good book, bath rituals, any time ambiance matters as much as scent.